CCF Global Council

 Rickesh (he/him) believes that we are all responsible for each other’s success.
 He has over 15 years of experience in the social good sector.
 He recently served as the Executive Director at Future Possibilities for Kids, a charity supporting children in their middle years in the Greater Toronto Area in leading community-serving projects while building confidence, leadership and life skills.
 Prior to this, Rickesh was the Director, Campaign at United Way York Region, leading an $8M annual fundraising campaign.
 He is a work in progress.
 He enjoys time with his family including his 3 sons, camping, bike riding, cooking, playing drums, and engaging on social media.

-Sommer Brock
+Sommer Dawson

-Sommer K. Brock (she/her) is a dedicated servant leader with a passion for improving outcomes for disadvantaged groups.
+Sommer K. Dawson (she/her) is a dedicated servant leader with a passion for improving outcomes for disadvantaged groups.
 She has worked to fulfill this desire by serving in various fundraising capacities at several nonprofit organizations in southeast Michigan and by providing consulting services.
 Currently, Sommer serves as Vice President of Development at the Pontiac Community Foundation.

-Ms. Brock is Immediate-Past-President of the Greater Detroit Chapter of the Association of Fundraising Professionals where she has served in various roles including chair of the National Philanthropy Day committee and vice-chair of the Inclusion, Diversity, Equity, and Access (IDEA) committee.
+Mrs. Dawson is Immediate-Past-President of the Greater Detroit Chapter of the Association of Fundraising Professionals where she has served in various roles including chair of the National Philanthropy Day committee and vice-chair of the Inclusion, Diversity, Equity, and Access (IDEA) committee.
 In addition, Sommer is Vice-President of the Board of Trustees for Accent Pontiac and a past board member for Identify Your Dream Foundation, Pontiac Community Foundation, and The Art Experience.
 A Certified Fund Raising Executive (CFRE), Sommer holds a Bachelor of Science degree from the University of Michigan – Ann Arbor and a certificate in Nonprofit Management from Oakland University.